vprover/vampire/HACKING.md

 ## Team
 The [team page](https://vprover.github.io/team.html) is kept somewhat up-to-date.
 You should add yourself by following the instructions in the [website repository](https://github.com/vprover/vprover.github.io)!
-Team discussion currently happens on [Slack](https://vampireglobal.slack.com) - hang out there and do ask questions.
+Team discussion currently happens on [Slack](https://vampireglobal.slack.com) - hang out there and ask questions.

 ## Reading Vampire
 Vampire is not always easy to read, especially with acronyms like `FMB`, `LTB`, `CASC` scattered about as well as the usual theorem-proving nonsense words like "superposition".